replicatedhq/kurl.sh/src/markdown-pages/addons/velero.md

 ### Configure Backend Object Store

-The first step after installation is to configure a backend object store for backups.
+Velero requires a backend object store where it will save your backups.
-The Kurl add-on supports AWS, Google, Azure and S3-compatible endpoints as storage backends.
+For the initial install the local Ceph Object Gateway will be configured as the backend if the Rook add-on is enabled.
-The default backend is the Ceph RGW in-cluster object store.
+This is not suitable for a production install because loss of the cluster will mean loss of backups.
-This should be changed to an external provider.
+The add-on includes plugins for using AWS, Azure, or GCP object stores as backends.

 #### AWS S3